-- Teacher will send student to the School Office with a uniform form whenever the student is not in compliance first thing in the morning. - Parents will be notified. - Repeated uniform violations will result in the child being sent home.
+- Teacher will send student to the School Office whenever the student is not in compliance first thing in the morning.
+An out-of-uniform warning will be issued. - Parents will be notified. - Repeated uniform violations will result in detentions and the child being sent home.